SymfonyCasts/testing/sfcasts/ep1/data-providers.md

 > Dino 10 Meters Or Greater Is Large expected 2 arguments and 0 were passed.

+## Tell our test to use the Data Provider

 Oops, we never told our test method to use the data provider.
 Move back into our test and add a DocBlock with `@dataProvider sizeDescriptionProvider`.
 When PHPUnit 10 gets released, we'll be able to use a dataProvider attribute instead of this